katef/libfsm/doc/advice.md

 2. Take care with bounded repetition

-    If you have the pattern ^x{3,5}$, libfsm's resulting DFA will be structured like "match an x, then match an x, then match an x, then match an x or skip it, then match an x or skip it, then report an overall match if at the end of input".
-It has to repeat the pattern, noting each time whether it's required or optional (beyond the lower count in {min,max}), because DFA execution doesn't have a counter, just the current state within the overall DFA.
+    If you have the pattern `^x{3,5}$`, libfsm's resulting DFA will be structured like "match an x, then match an x, then match an x, then match an x or skip it, then match an x or skip it, then report an overall match if at the end of input".
+It has to repeat the pattern, noting each time whether it's required or optional (beyond the lower count in `{min,max}`), because DFA execution doesn't have a counter, just the current state within the overall DFA.

     When the subexpression (represented by `x`) unintentionally matches too many things, they all have to be spelled out every time.
     So pay especially close attention to tightening up subexpressions in bounded repetition clauses.